tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Warleader’s Shield

+Nominate two allies at the start of battle.
+Their maximum (and current) hit points are raised by 2 (champion: 5; epic: 13) until the end of the battle.

+**Quirk:** Considers possessions to be held in common among members of the party.

+---

 #### Watchful Eye

 The living eyeball mounted in the boss of this round shield watches vigilantly for hidden foes and dangers.
 You gain a +4 bonus to skill checks to avoid being ambushed or surprised.
 In combat, the eye seems to look pleadingly at any foe who’s strong enough to shatter your shield, as if hoping to be released from its unnatural state.